VogtRyan/Pisces/README.txt

 - E was 256-bit AES in CBC mode;
 - H was SHA1;
-- KDF was PBKDF2, using HMAC-SHA1 as the generator, with 4096 iterations;
+- KDF was PBKDF2, using HMAC-SHA1 as the generator, with 4096 iterations and a 256-bit salt; and,
 - R was 352 bits in length; I and J were 128 bits in length; and, S was 256 bits in length.

 In Pisces version 3,

 - E was 128-bit AES in CBC mode;
-- H was SHA1; and,
+- H was SHA1;
-- KDF was PBKDF2, using HMAC-SHA1 as the generator, with 1024 iterations;
+- KDF was PBKDF2, using HMAC-SHA1 as the generator, with 1024 iterations and a 128-bit salt; and,
 - R was 224 bits in length; and, I, J, and S were all 128 bits in length.

 -------------------------------------------------------------------------------